GridPlus/client/README.md

 ## Setup

-*The following a guide to setting up your virtual device for our alpha period.
+*The following is a guide to setting up your virtual device for our alpha period.
 This is a significantly different setup process than in our production system.
 Here you will need to install the client on your computer and generate a set of setup keys.
 In production, both the client and the keys would come pre-loaded onto your agent.*

-Once you have the client installed (instructions below), please go to ~~app.gridplus.io~~(not available yet) and click the button on the menu titled "Get setup key".
+Once you have the client installed (instructions below), please go to ~~app.gridplus.io~~(not available yet) and sign in with metamask.
+This will ask you to sign a message with your private key (*not* an Ethereum transaction).
+Once you're logged in, click the button on the menu titled "Get setup key".

 ![setup key button](images/getAgentButton.png)